Groups and Organizations

-LGBTQ Chabad is a confidential support group for lesbians, gays, bisexuals, trans* and queers, coming from Chabad.
-The group is also running a public campaign, targeting the Chabad community, to promote tolerance.
+LGBTQ Chabad is a support group for lesbians, gays, bisexuals, trans* and queers, coming from Chabad.

-Friday Night Lights, Friday Night Lights is a series of sophisticated Shabbat dinners for the modern gay jewish man.
+Friday Night Lights is a series of sophisticated Shabbat dinners for the modern gay Jewish man.

-B’nai Jeshurun is a Conservative progressive synagogue on Manhattan’s Upper West Side that is very accepting of the GLBT community.
+B’nai Jeshurun is a Conservative progressive synagogue on Manhattan’s Upper West Side that is very accepting of the LGBTQ community.
 Contact the BJ Gay and Lesbian Committee at 212-787-7600 ext.
 325.

 Netivot is a Boston-based community that supports LGBTQ Jews engaged with traditional Judaism.
 Netivot holds social and educational events that explore the intersection between LGBTQ and Orthodox/traditional Jewish identities.

 GLOE serves DC’s queer Jewish community (and our friends/allies) through an array of unique and meaningful programs in the areas of arts and culture, community service, holidays and spirituality, social justice, and of course, social events.

 Bet Mishpachah is a congregation for gay, lesbian, bisexual, asexual, trans and queer Jews, our families, friends and allies and all who wish to participate in an inclusive, progressive, egalitarian, and mutually supportive community.